flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/GCPInstanceSetup.md

   python3 -m pip install -r requirements.txt
 ```

-Please note that in some cases it is not possible to copy/paste the entire block above into Cloud Shell in one go.
+Please note that it may not be possible to copy/paste the entire block above into Cloud Shell in one go.
 In this case please copy/paste line-by-line, or use the following single line command:

 ```
   sudo apt-get update ; sudo apt-get install -y python3-pip ; sudo apt-get install -y git ; git clone https://github.com/rbohan/MongoDBAtlas-GCP-AIMLv2.git ; cd MongoDBAtlas-GCP-AIMLv2/FinishedSampleCode ; python3 -m pip install -r requirements.txt